opnsense/docs/source/manual/how-tos/carp.rst

 ..
 Warning::
-    When using different network drivers on both machines, like running a HA setup with one physical machine as master and a second machine as slave, states can not be synced as interface names differ.
+    When using different network drivers on both machines, like running a HA setup with one physical machine as master and a virtual machine as slave, states can not be synced as interface names differ.
 The only workaround would be to set up a LAGG.